Hiroreco/enreco-archive/recap-data/chapter2/day6/edges/liz-shiori-c2d6.md

 Shiori's stories were rather nice.

-Elizabeth hadn't quite interacted with Shiori since the start of their new adventure into the past; she was still quite amicable with the surprisingly kind witch - even commissioning a few stories that she enjoyed enough to display on the walls of the Jade Forge.
+Elizabeth hadn't quite interacted with Shiori since the start of their new adventure into the past, but she was still quite amicable with the surprisingly kind witch—even commissioning a few stories that she enjoyed enough to display on the walls of the Jade Forge.

 The chef had a surprising knack for weaving words into wonderful stories, ones so accurately detailed that they left Elizabeth uncomfortable.